Lipids: Definitions, Classification and Nomenclature

 Abbreviations

-I have never been a fan of abbreviations, as they may be useful for authors but are a nuisance for readers when used in excess.
+I have never been a fan of abbreviations: while they may be useful for authors, they are a nuisance for readers when used in excess.
 If they must be used, it is better to decide on ones that are likely to become standards.
 Fahy et al. [5] initially suggested abbreviations that appeared to me to be needlessly complex for the main phospholipid classes, before in their 2009 paper [6] deciding to recommend the simpler two-letter forms in common use.
 As both formats now appear in publications, I list some of those most often encountered with the obsolete forms in brackets: phosphatidic acid - PA (GPA); phosphatidylcholine - PC (GPCho); phosphatidylethanolamine - PE (GPEtn); phosphatidylserines - PS (GPSer); phosphatidylinositol - PI (GPIns); phosphatidylinositol bis-phosphate - PIP2 (GPInsP2); phosphatidylglycerol - PG (GPGro); cardiolipin - CL; Cer - ceramides; TG - triacylglycerols; DG - diacylglycerols, MG - monoacylglycerols.

 Lipid Maps later updated their lipid classifications, nomenclature and shorthand annotations as an aid to the presentation of data obtained by mass spectrometry of lipids in the hope that the scientific community will accept these as appropriate standards [14].
 They have an updated version online here..